jonathanmorgan/context_text/README.md

 # Coding articles:

-Sourcenet includes a set of pages that can be used to code articles by hand, and then view article coding:
+context_text includes a set of pages that can be used to code articles by hand, and then view article coding:

-- to code people (subjects, sources, and authors) in articles, use: `http://<your_server>/research/sourcenet/article/code/`
+- to code people (subjects, sources, and authors) in articles, use: `http://<your_server>/research/context_text/article/code/`

     - Setup:

         - make sure that any user you want to be able to code articles is configured in django as "staff" (and so able to access admins).
 They don't need to actually have any access privileges, they just need to be "staff".

-    - See directions for coding in `sourcenet/protocol/protocol-capturing_people_in_articles.pdf`.
+    - See directions for coding in `context_text/protocol/protocol-capturing_people_in_articles.pdf`.

-- to view an article's meta-data and text: `http://<your_server>/research/sourcenet/article/view/`
+- to view an article's meta-data and text: `http://<your_server>/research/context_text/article/view/`
-- to view an article's coding: `http://<your_server>/research/sourcenet/article/article_data/view/`
+- to view an article's coding: `http://<your_server>/research/context_text/article/article_data/view/`

 You can also use the django admin pages, but the process is much more cumbersome - there are a lot of interrelated tables that are populated during the process of coding, and so it is better to use the coding form above and let the software deal with making all the correct underlying data.
 It is helpful to use the admins for managing Article_Data, however, if you need to clear out coding for a coder, either because of an error or as part of testing.